-Portions of this Annual Information Form ("AIF") are disclosed in the annual consolidated financial statements (the "Annual Financial Statements") and management's discussion and analysis of the Bank (as defined below) for the year ended October 31, 2019 (the "2019 MD&A") and are incorporated by reference into this AIF.
+Portions of this Annual Information Form ("AIF") are disclosed in the annual consolidated financial statements (the "Annual Financial Statements") and management's discussion and analysis of the Bank (as defined below) for the year ended October 31, 2020 (the "2020 MD&A") and are incorporated by reference into this AIF.

-Page Reference Page / Inco

-- Annual Information Form Annual Financial Statements 2019 MD&A
+Page Reference in AIF Page / Incorporated by Reference From Annual Financial Statement Page / Incorporated by Reference From 2020 MD&A

-CORPORATE STRUCTURE
+CORPORATE STRUCTURE 7 i manolai otatomoni 2020 1115 411

-Name, Address and Incorporation 4 4
+Name, Address and Incorporation 4 - -

+Intercorporate Relationships 4 - -

+CENEDAL DEVELOPMENT OF THE DURINESS

-GENERAL DEVELOPMENT OF THE BUSINESS Three Year History 4 6,13-26
+GENERAL DEVELOPMENT OF THE BUSINESS Three Year History 4 1 9, 15-26

+Times Teal Filatory 7 I 0, 10 20

 DESCRIPTION OF THE BUSINESS

-Review of Business, including Foreign Operations 6 10-14 65-66 3,13-26 6,22,51,89-90
+Review of Business, including Foreign Operations 11-15 6, 15-26

-CompetitionIntangible Properties 24,29,67-68 55
+Investment in The Charles Schwab Corporation Competition 5 68 6, 9, 23, 51-52

+Intangible Properties - 25, 29, 70-71 57

-Average Number of EmployeesLending 6 3 31-41, 62-67
+Average Number of Employees 6 20, 23, 70 71

+Lending - - 31-41, 64-68

-Social and Environmental Policies 6 89
+Social and Environmental Policies 6 - 89

-Risk Factors 6 52-90
+Risk Factors 6 - 52-89

 DIVIDENDS

-Dividends per Share for the Bank (October 31st year-end) 7
+Dividends per Share for the Bank (October 31st year-end) 7 - -

-Dividends for TD Ameritrade (September 30 th year-end) 7 74 44
+Dividends for TD Ameritrade (September 30 th year-end) 7 - -

+Dividend Restrictions 8 78 46

 CAPITAL STRUCTURE

-Common Shares 8 73-74
+Common Shares 8 76-78 -

-Preferred Shares 8 73-74
+Preferred Shares 8 76-78 -

-Constraints 9
+Constraints 9 - -

-Ratings 9 77,81
+Ratings 10 - 80-81

-MARKET FOR SECURITIES OF THE BANK 4.4
+MARKET FOR SECURITIES OF THE BANK

+Market Listings 12 - -

-Market Listings Trading Price and Volume 14
+Trading Price and Volume 12 -

-Prior Sales 14 15 71-72
+Prior Sales 13 75 -

-.0 11.72

-ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTIONS ON TRANSFER 15 66
+ESCROWED SECURITIES AND SECURITIES SUBJECT TO 13 69 -

+CONTRACTUAL RESTRICTIONS ON TRANSFER

 DIRECTORS AND EXECUTIVE OFFICERS

-Directors and Board Committees of the Bank 16
+Directors and Board Committees of the Bank 14 -

-Audit Committee 20
+Audit Committee 18 -

-Additional Information Regarding the Audit Committee and Shareholders' Auditor 21
+Additional Information Regarding the Audit Committee and 19 - -

+Shareholders' Auditor

-Executive Officers of the Bank 22
+Executive Officers of the Bank 20 - -

-Shareholdings of Directors and Executive Officers 23
+Shareholdings of Directors and Executive Officers Additional Disclosure for Directors and Executive Officers 21 21 - -

-Additional Disclosure for Directors and Executive Officers Pre-Approval Policies and Shareholders' Auditor Service Fees 23 24
+Pre-Approval Policies and Shareholders' Auditor Service Fees 22

+The Approval Foliolog and Ghardholders Additor Service Fees 22 I I

-LEGAL PROCEEDINGS AND REGULATORY ACTIONS
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS i i

-Legal Proceedings 25 86-87
+Legal Proceedings 23 90-91 -

-Regulatory Actions 25
+Regulatory Actions 23 - -

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 26
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 23 - -

+Į. I

-TRANSFER AGENTS AND REGISTRARS
+TRANSFER AGENTS AND REGISTRARS l ı

-Transfer Agent 26
+Transfer Agent and Registrer 23 24 - -

-Co-transfer Agent and Registrar 26
+Co-transfer Agent and Registrar 24 -

-INTERESTS OF EXPERTS 26
+INTERESTS OF EXPERTS 24 - -

-ADDITIONAL INFORMATION 26
+ADDITIONAL INFORMATION 24 - -

-APPENDIX "A" - Intercorporate Relationships I ı

-APPENDIX "A" - Intercorporate Relationships

-APPENDIX "B" - Audit Committee Charter
+APPENDIX "A" - Intercorporate Relationships APPENDIX "B" - Description of Ratings APPENDIX "C" - Audit Committee Charter

-Unless otherwise specified, this AIF presents information as at October 31, 2019.
+Unless otherwise specified, this AIF presents information as at October 31, 2020.